 To achieve this, CASBs primarily use a three-part process:

-- Discovery: As the name implies, discovery seeks to unearth and pinpoint all cloud applications, especially third-party services, automatically.
-CASBs can identify apps as well as the employees affiliated with them.
+As the name implies, discovery seeks to automatically unearth and pinpoint all cloud applications, especially third-party services.
+CASBs can identify apps and the employees affiliated with them.

-- Remediation: CASBs don’t stop at identifying threats; they can also mitigate vulnerabilities after discovering the risk levels encountered in cloud services.
+CASBs don’t stop at identifying threats; they can also mitigate vulnerabilities after they discover the risk levels encountered in cloud services.
 Consequently, CASBs can leverage this information to create tailored policies to address the organization’s security requirements.
 They can take action automatically to fix any security violations according to policy.

 The Main Use Cases of CASBs

-While CASBs provide many security benefits, their main use case is safeguarding proprietary data like trade secrets and intellectual property in third-party, external-facing media like public cloud environments.
+While CASBs provide many security benefits, their main use case is safeguarding proprietary data, such as trade secrets and intellectual property, in third-party, external-facing media, like public cloud environments.

 In addition, CASBs also bridge the gap between capabilities not found in traditional firewalls and secure web gateways (SWGs).
 Here are the common use cases associated with having a CASB: